lunics/ansible_role_ssh/README.md

     src:   "{{ path_play }}/files/ssh/foo-key"
 ```
 TODO
+- combine dict with a default to avoid undefined
+- remove root install for all tasks
 - encrypt private keys with vault and check copy module using and working
 - import_tasks: user_dirs.yml  create $USER/.ssh without care of path_dot
 - add inspired from repos